SocAIty/media-toolkit/Readme.md

 ```
 The package checks if you have missing dependencies for certain file types while using.
 Use the ```--no-deps``` flag for a minimal tiny pure python installation.
+The package with dependencies is quite small < 39kb itself.

 Note: for VideoFile you will also need to install [ffmpeg](https://ffmpeg.org/download.html)